In this guide we’ll take a look at the best head torches for the UK market.

 Head Torch Buying Guide

 Whether you are competing in a round the world yacht race or simply reading in bed, a head torch allows you to see clearly in the dark and still be able to use both hands.
-Head torches are an essential item for all after dark outdoor activities from walking the dog to camping.
+The best head torch is an essential item for dark outdoor activities from walking the dog to camping.
 Many head torches can also be used as a hand torch, too.

-There are a range of head torches available and most use LED lights to give excellent bright illumination.
+There are a range of head torches available and the best head torch models use LED lights to give bright illumination.
 Most have a range of brightness options and some include flashing and red lights, too.
 You can choose from torches powered by traditional alkaline batteries, rechargeable batteries or a choice of both.

 When choosing a head torch there are several things to take into consideration.